-As part of Project TEN, Israel Corps participants pay only $1,100 (about $9 per day), which covers most meals, accommodations, activities, travel seminars, and more.
+As part of Project TEN, Israel Corps participants with full Masa grants pay only $1,500 (just under $10 per day), which covers most meals, accommodations, activities, travel seminars, and more.

 To learn more about the benefits of volunteering in Israel read the Executive Summary and Full Report of our study Serving a Complex Israel: A report on Israel-based Immersive Jewish Service-learning.